Super League (Indonesia): Second name change

 In 2025, the top-flight football competition was rebranded under a new name for a second time, Super League.
 The name change also applied to Liga 2 (became the Championship).
 The operator of the competition was also changed from PT Liga Indonesia Baru to I-League.

+On 15 January 2026, due to the change of the logo of BRI as the main sponsorship of the competition to commemorate its 130th anniversary on 16 December 2025, the Super League logo underwent a slight adjustment, where the 2020 BRI logo was replaced with the new BRI logo, and the official colors of the competition adopted the colors "Nusantara Blue" and "Cakrawala Blue" which aimed to align them with BRI's new corporate identity.
+The rebranding took effect on-air beginning at week 18 of the competition on 23 January 2026.
+The first champion of the competition under the third name was Persib in the 2025–26 season, who won the title on head-to-head against Borneo Samarinda, although both teams ended with the same points.

 Competition format

 Competition

 There are 18 clubs in Super League.
-During the course of a season (from August to May) the teams play each other twice (a double round-robin system), once at their home stadium and once at that of their opponents, for 34 games.
+During the course of a season (from September to May) the teams play each other twice (a double round-robin system), once at their home stadium and once at that of their opponents, for 34 games.
 Teams receive three points for a win, one point for a draw, and no points for a loss.
 Teams are ranked by total points, then head-to-head records, then goal difference, and then goals scored.
 If still equal, the fair play points and then drawing of lots decide rank.

 Promotion and relegation

 A system of promotion and relegation exists between Super League and Championship.
 The three lowest placed teams in Super League are relegated to Championship, and the two group winners from Championship promoted to Super League, with an additional team promoted after a play-off involving the group runners-up.
 The Indonesian Super League had 22 teams in 2014 due to the merging of the two professional leagues in Indonesia.